 Lifestyle changes can often ring alarm bells.
 You assume that eating superfoods, beginning yet another new gym membership and cooking meals from scratch are going to cost you both time and money.
 However, you’d be wrong.
 Your financial situation and your health can be interlinked.
 There are plenty of ways you can save money by changing your lifestyle for the better.

 When it comes to our bodies, there is always something we want to change, and this inevitably involves our weight to some extent.
 You might want to tone up, lose your love handles, get rid of the spare tyre overspilling your jeans or you might want to burn some fat.
-While exercise is important, you also need a balanced and nutritious diet to help you lose the pounds.
+While exercise is important, you also need a balanced and nutritious diet to help you lose pounds.
 For some, this means getting rid of the convenience foods and opting for a kitchen full of fresh vegetables, lean meats, and store cupboard staples.
 Pizza and chips can be thrown in the oven but the amount of saturated fat you are putting into your body can be astronomical, and you are receiving zero of the antioxidants that you need to promote good heart health and help counteract the effect of free radicals within the body.

 If you go to the extremes of picking up goji berries, flaxseed, vegan chocolate and wheatgrass to add to your diet, there is no doubt that you will end up spending a small fortune.
 Instead, you need to simply purchase cheap fresh vegetables such as broccoli, spinach, and kale.
 The greener the vegetable the greater the iron content.
-Swap you frozen chips for fresh sweet potato wedges and dump the pizza in favour of lean meats.
+Swap your frozen chips for fresh sweet potato wedges and dump the pizza in favour of lean meats.
 Supermarkets will often have promotional offers on their vegetables.
 If you feel that the fresh variety will get wasted, there’s nothing wrong with picking up frozen sweet peppers, peas, and carrots.
 They are frozen within two hours of being picked so retain all the goodness of the fresh equivalents.
 Being frozen there is no wastage, and they are often cheaper.

-If you’re unsure of what meals to cook, opt for one pot wonders.
+If you’re unsure of what meals to cook, opt for one-pot wonders.
 There’s nothing easier than sourcing a cheaper cut of meat from the supermarket or your local butchers, cutting up some veg, adding some herbs and stock and cooking a lovely slow roast stew.
 As it’s winter, the hearty grub will be hugely satisfying and is ultimately healthy.

 You don’t have to secure a lucrative gym membership that costs you a high two-figure sum a month to get fit.
 You can easily choose a cheaper no-frills gym or forego the environment altogether.
 Instead, utilise what you have to see your muffin top shrink.
 The best form of exercise is walking.
 By heading out in the evening and taking a stroll around the park, getting off the bus a few stops early and walking to work or simply wandering to the newsagents to pick up some healthy snacks, you will become more active.
-To take it a step further you could head out for long walks at the weekend, see some countryside and enjoy breathing in clean, fresh air.
+To take it a step further you could head out for long walks at the weekend, see some countryside and enjoy breathing in the clean, fresh air.
 Being outdoors rather than enclosed in the gym can also alleviate stress and make us feel calmer and more relaxed.

 If walking isn’t your thing, consider revisiting some of the sports you loved to play when you were younger.
 For a very small fee, you could join a ladies soccer club, netball club or volleyball group.
 You’ll enjoy the camaraderie and team spirit that you will become a part of.
 Many of the people who share a love for the same sport as you will also be keen to get fit, healthy and lose weight so you can spur one another on to achieve your goals.